alexmorley/OpenScienceStories/README.md

 Open Code --> Someone else uses it --> Recognition (citation of orig paper or software)

 ## Where did this come from
-Somewhat stemmed from the idea of Open Data open mic.
+Somewhat stemmed from the idea of Open-Data-Open-Mic.
 Then resurfaced at a discussion at mozfest '17 facilitated by Amel Ghouila

 ## Related Projects
 [open-data-open-mic](https://github.com/stephwright/open-data-open-mic) by Steph Wright